1858 – The history of Club Ten dates back to 1858 when Nathaniel Plummer bought land, located four miles east of Durand on Hwy 10.

 1997 – In December of 1997, Carl Silberhorn retired form Club 10 after 50 years.
 The Silberhorn family decided at this time to sell Club 10 after 21 years of ownership and sold the business to the Doerr family who owned it for 25 years.

 2022 – In May of 2022 The Vogel family took over ownership.
-They remodeled the bar and turned the banquet facility into a recreation hub that features traditional bar games and 2 state of the art sports simulators.
+They moved the bar back to the front of the building and turned the old bar into a gaming area with 2 state of the art sports simulators.